PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions: Introduction

 \section{Introduction}

 The last few years have seen convolutional neural networks (CNNs) emerge as an indispensable tool for computer vision.
-This has been driven by their ability to achieve state-of-the-art performance for many challenging vision problems~\citep{mnih15human, Schroff15, Zheng15}.
-Modern CNNs have high computational cost of evaluation, with convolutional layers usually taking up over 80\% of the time.
-For instance, VGG-16 network \citep{Simonyan15} for the problem of object recognition requires $1.5 \cdot 10^{10}$ floating point multiplications per image.
+However, modern CNNs have a high computational cost of evaluation, with convolutional layers usually taking up over 80\% of the time.
+For instance, VGG-16 network \cite{Simonyan15} for the problem of object recognition requires $1.5 \cdot 10^{10}$ floating point multiplications per image.
 These computational requirements hinder the deployment of such networks on systems without GPUs and in scenarios where power consumption is a major concern, such as mobile devices.

 The problem of trading accuracy of computations for speed is well-known within the software engineering community.
-One of the most prominent methods for this problem is \textit{loop perforation}~\citep{misailovic10, misailovic11, sidiroglou11}.
+One of the most prominent methods for this problem is \textit{loop perforation}~\cite{misailovic10, misailovic11, sidiroglou11}.
 In a nutshell, this technique isolates loops in the code that are not critical for the execution, and then reduces their computational cost by skipping some iterations.
-More recently, researchers have considered problem-dependent perforation strategies which involve identifying data-parallel patterns, such as ``stencil'', and applying pattern-specific approximations that exploit the structure of the problem~\citep{samadi14}.
+More recently, researchers have considered problem-dependent perforation strategies that exploit the structure of the problem~\cite{samadi14}.